seanslma/maki/Azure/AAD/Scope.md

 - resource

 ## add a role asignment for a scope manually
-To add a role assignment in Azure for a user-created system-managed identity with a scope for a blob storage container, you can follow these steps:
+To add a role assignment in Azure for a user-assigned system-managed identity with a scope for a blob storage container, you can follow these steps:
 - Identify the system-managed identity you want to assign the role to.
 If you haven't created one yet, you can create a system-managed identity in Azure by going to the Azure portal, navigating to the appropriate resource (such as a virtual machine or an Azure Function), and enabling the system-managed identity feature.
 - Once you have the system-managed identity created, note down its client ID or object ID.
 You will need this identifier in the next steps.